 The Council is in partnership with Ryedale, Hambleton, Richmondshire and Scarborough Councils for the delivery of Building Control services.
-Selby, Scarborough and Ryedale Councils have also entered into a partnership to jointly procure goods and services.
+Selby, Scarborough and Ryedale Councils also formed a partnership to jointly procure goods and services but this was disbanded in March 2019.
 Due to the small level of assets (reserves) that these partnerships have, a decision has been taken by the partnership authorities to show as a disclosure note only the proportion of the income and expenditure relevant to each authority and their share of the reserve.